lachlan-waugh/6443/slides/content/week02.md

 ## Reports
 * Keep it businessy & use a real vulnerability scoring system (CVSS, CVE), and some frameworks (NIST, OCTAVE)
+* "We recommend you keep a record of the vulnerabilities you have found.
+Most pen-testers will be required to write a report after a 'penetration assessment', and you will too during this semester!" - Topic 03 challenges on OL

+---

+## Some examples
 * [an example](https://docs.google.com/document/d/1s12Off74DZ8RcELdqdeZSxJTMkbN6l4MHtolwTUrnrU/edit)
 * [some more examples](https://github.com/juliocesarfort/public-pentesting-reports)